 If you want to go and help with the reconstruction, don't go independently, make contact with one of the aid organisations.
 They'll arrange proper vaccination and health cover and the appropriate travel insurance (regular travel insurance won't apply to aid workers).

 By criminal gangs Dr. Phil must be referring the overly armed UN Troops.
 Haiti is no garden spot, but if you are a real traveler you can fly there, spend a week and get in touch with your own humanity by meeting genuinely kind and gracious people.
 The Haitian culture is rich and unforgettable.
-Not for candy asses. almost 7 years ago
+Not for candy asses. about 8 years ago